AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

-# segmentation-skeleton-metrics
+# SkeletonMetrics

 [![License](https://img.shields.io/badge/license-MIT-brightgreen)](LICENSE)
 ![Code Style](https://img.shields.io/badge/code%20style-black-black)

 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)

+Python package for evaluating the accuracy of a predicted segmentation of neuronal arbors by comparing it to a set of ground truth skeletons.
+This tool detects topological mistakes such as splits and merges in the predicted segmentation, then computes several skeleton-based metrics that quantify its topological accuracy.

+## Details

-The SkeletonMetric class assesses the accuracy of a predicted segmentation by comparing it to ground truth skeletons.
-Each ground truth skeleton is assumed to be stored as an SWC file so that it can be represented as a graph with xyz coordinates as a node-level attribute.
-This evaluation is performed for each by first iterating over the ground truth skeletons (i.e. graphs) and labeling the nodes by querying segment ids from the predicted segmentation.
-Once the skeletons are labeled, topological mistakes can be detected by analyzing the labels of individual nodes, neighboring nodes, and nodes between different ground truth skeletons.
+Ground truth skeletons must be stored as SWC files so that each can be represented as a graph with xyz coordinates as a node-level attribute.
+The evaluation is performed for each by first iterating over the ground truth skeletons (i.e. graphs) and labeling the nodes with the segment ids from the predicted segmentation.
+Topological mistakes are detected by examining the labels of individual nodes, neighboring nodes, and nodes across different ground truth skeletons.

 Metrics computed for each ground truth skeleton: